ansible-community/ansible-bender/README.md

 ## Usage

-You may noticed that I refer to `ansible-bender` as ab.
-That was the initial name and I used to it.
-I recommend adding an alias into your shell rc file:
+Typing `ansible-bender` can take some time, consider adding an alias into your shell rc file:
 ```
 alias ab="ansible-bender"
 ```